 e) Enter 'sudo apachectl restart'.

-4. Can I setup mySQL database server on Mac OS?
+4. Can I setup a MySQL database server on Mac OS?

 Yes, there is a version of mySQL available from MySql.org which you can install on your Mac.

 You should ideally add the mysql bin folder to your path to access mysql programs:

 The main mysql programs you can use are mysql, mysqladmin and mysqldump.